formix/MegaCityOne/README.md

 The previous snippet shall display your current user name.
 For example:
 `FORMIX-PC\formix`.

-Now, lets be a little fancier and lets see in which Windows groups your user is.
+Now, lets be a little fancier and find out in which Windows groups your user is in.
 Your result may differ than mine but should be quite similar.
 Open a command line prompt and write the following command: `net localgroup`.

 ```
 Aliases for \\FORMIX-PC

 -------------------------------------------------------------------------------
-*__vmware__
 *Administrators
-*Auditors
 *Backup Operators
 *Cryptographic Operators
 *Distributed COM Users
-*Editors
 *Event Log Readers
 *Guests
 *HelpLibraryUpdaters